$5,000 for solar-energy systems

 Solar-energy equipment is defined as "an arrangement or combination of components utilizing solar radiation, which, when installed in a residence, produces energy designed to provide heating, cooling, hot water or electricity."
 The credit may not be used for pool heating or other recreational applications.
 Any amount of credit that exceeds a taxpayer's liability in a given tax year may be carried forward for the five following taxable years.
 Any portion of the system cost provided by a non-taxable federal, state, or local grant is not eligible for this credit.

-In general systems must comply with the 25 kW capacity limit on residential, net-metered solar-energy systems*.
-In 2007, legislation was passed increasing the capacity limit to 50 kW for condominiums and cooperative housing associations.
+In general systems must comply with the 25 kW capacity limit on residential, net-metered solar-energy systems.
+However, in 2007 legislation was passed increasing the capacity limit to 50 kW for condominiums and cooperative housing associations.
 In addition, members of condominium management associations and tenant stockholders of cooperative housing associations are now allowed to claim a proportionate share of the total system expense towards the tax credit.
 These changes took effect beginning in the 2007 tax year, but as with other portions of the tax credit, they do not have an expiration date.